On $k$-jet field approximations to geodesic deviation equations: Abstract

 \section{Abstract}

-Let $M$ be a smooth manifold and $\mathcal{S}$ a spray defined on a convex cone $\mathcal{C}$ of the tangent bundle $TM$.
-It is proven that the only non-trivial $k$-jet approximation to the exact geodesic deviation equation of $\mathcal{S}$, linear on the deviation functions and invariant under arbitrary local coordinate transformations is the Jacobi equation.
-However, if linearity in the deviation functions is not required, there are differential equations whose solutions admit $k$-jet approximations and are invariant under arbitrary coordinate transformations.
+Let $M$ be a smooth manifold and $\mathcal{S}$ a semi-spray defined on a sub-bundle $\mathcal{C}$ of the tangent bundle $TM$.
+In this work it is proved that the only non-trivial $k$-jet approximation to the exact geodesic deviation equation of $\mathcal{S}$, linear on the deviation functions and invariant under an specific class of local coordinate transformations is the Jacobi equation.
+However, if the linearity property on the dependence in the deviation functions is not imposed, then there are differential equations whose solutions admit $k$-jet approximations and are invariant under arbitrary coordinate transformations.
 As an example of higher order geodesic deviation equations we study the first and second order geodesic deviation equations for a Finsler spray.
-Some general implications for theories of gravity based on Finsler space-times are described.
-In particular, it is shown that Einstein's equivalence principle does not hold and that Schiff's conjecture is false for a generic Finslerian gravity geometry.

-\begin{section}{{Introduction}}
+\begin{section}{Introduction}

-Given a connection on the manifold $M$ and two geodesics of the connection, it is a fundamental issue in differential geometry and mathematical physics to determine the relative displacement between the pair of geodesics.
-The standard solution to this problem for Lorentzian manifolds is provided by the {\it Jacobi fields}, the solution of the {\it Jacobi equation} along the {\it central Lorentzian geodesic} \cite{Levi-Civita, Synge1964}.
+Given a connection on the manifold $M$ and two neighboring geodesics, it is a fundamental problem in differential geometry and mathematical physics to determine the relative displacement between the pair of geodesics as a function of a common time parameter.
+The standard solution to this problem for Lorentzian manifolds is provided by the {\it Jacobi fields}, the solution of the {\it Jacobi equation} along the {\it central Lorentzian geodesic} \cite{Levi-Civita}.

+Despite the geodesic equation is not linear, the Jacobi equation is a linear differential equation.
+Therefore, the deviation between two geodesics can be described by the solutions of the Jacobi equation only under some restrictions, that sometimes do not hold in interesting physical situations, for instance, when large curvature effects are of relevance.
+These limitations motivate the search for consistent generalizations of the Jacobi equation.